turbo821/MythCrimeMapping/README.md

 ## How to run in Docker

 Using local docker files -- go to the repository directory and write the command:

 `docker-compose up`

 or

 (Is best.)
-Using loading ready-made docker images -- go to the repository directory and write the command:
+Using Docker Hub Images with a loadbalancer to support multiple APIs -- go to the repository directory and write the command:

-`docker compose -f .\docker-compose-with-load-images.yml up`
+`docker compose -f .\docker-compose-with-load-images.yml up --scale api=<number_api>`

 After launching, the client will be available at `http://localhost:80`, at `http://localhost:8080/swagger` you can test the api.

 To remove containers, write the command:

 `docker-compose down`